 Courses Recently Taught

-This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
+This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses- required for the major.
 Students are introduced to the processes of investigative biology and scientific writing.
-It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection, statistical analysis, integration of results with information reported in the literature and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
 Evaluation is based on short reports, quizzes, lab performance and scientific papers, as well as oral and written presentations based on the independent project.
-Enrollment is limited to 16 students in each section.
-Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
-Required for the major.
+Prerequisite: BIOL 109Y and 115 or equivalent.